 Visitors and Volunteers

 The school welcomes visitors, but state laws do regulate visits to school for the safety of the children.
 All visitors including parents, guardians, and relatives must enter the main entrance doors and report to the office when entering the building during the day.
 Each visitor is to sign in and obtain a visitor’s pass.
-You will be required to bring a photo ID to generate your visitor badge using our IndentaKid Sign In System.
+You will be required to bring a photo ID to generate your visitor badge using our IdentaKid Sign-In System.
 Unscheduled parent and guardian visits to the classroom, cafeteria, and playground during the school day are not permitted.
 This year we will not be allowing visitors to join students during lunch.
 Unruly or disruptive conduct by visitors which interferes with the educational environment or with extracurricular activities may result in limited access or revocation of visitor privileges to school property or functions.
 Video/audio recording of students is prohibited to preserve the privacy of all students unless special permission has been expressly granted in advance.

 Parent and grandparent volunteers are welcome in the school.
 Involvement in your children’s education is very important and has been proven to have a healthy effect on the children of volunteers.
 All volunteers are required to take the Archdiocesan Child Protection Workshop prior to involvement with children (this is called Safe Parish) and complete a background check.
 Volunteers need to be aware of the liability they accept when volunteering.
 Because volunteers are not employees of the archdiocese, they are not covered under benefit plans, health and life insurance, etc.

 Custodial Parent Policy